bluebrown/immutable-cluster/README.md

 ### Load balancing

 Since the application is deployed cross zones, this has an impact on our loadbalancer design.
-When using AWS loadbalancer, aws will deploy an instance of the loadbalancer in the specified availability zones of the given region or by default in all zones.
+When using [AWS](https://aws.amazon.com/) loadbalancer, [AWS](https://aws.amazon.com/) will deploy an instance of the loadbalancer in the specified availability zones of the given region or by default in all zones.

 A Network Load Balancer (NLB) will by default only forward traffic to the targets in its own region.
 Cross zone routing can be enabled but it will cost additional money as cross regional routing counts as outbound traffic.

-The Application Load Balancer (ALB) will always route across all configured availability zones but AWS will not charge for the outbound traffic.
+The Application Load Balancer (ALB) will always route across all configured availability zones but [AWS](https://aws.amazon.com/) will not charge for the outbound traffic.
 It is generally more expensive and feature rich than a NLB though.

 When using the loadbalancer to serve a tls certificate, one can perform tls termination in order to reduce computation cost and configuration on the target instances.
 However, this is not advised when using cross zone routing.